 New Model Configuration Files

-YOLOv5 formulates model configuration in .yaml, as opposed to the .cfg files used in Darknet.
-The main difference between these two formats is that the .yaml file is condensed to just specify the different layers in the network and then multiplies those by the number of layers in the block.
+YOLOv5 expresses model configuration in a .yaml file, rather than the .cfg files used in Darknet.
+The .yaml file is condensed to specify the layers in the network and then multiplies those by the number of layers in the block, which makes the architecture easier to read and adjust.

 The new .yaml format looks like the following: